Primanti Bros.: Locations

 Primanti Bros. locations are found throughout Pennsylvania, particularly in and around Pittsburgh.
-In addition to other Pennsylvania locations, restaurants have been established in Florida, Ohio, West Virginia and Maryland.
+In addition to other Pennsylvania locations, restaurants have been established in Florida, Ohio, West Virginia, Indiana, and Maryland.

 Reception

 The Primanti Bros.
 Pitts-Burger sandwich.
 The AA battery, used as a size reference, is 2 inches (5 cm) tall.

 The restaurant and its signature sandwich have been featured in several national publications and television shows, including National Geographic magazine, Man v.
 Food, and Adam Richman's Best Sandwich in America.
 Primanti Bros. made the Pittsburgh Post-Gazettes list of "1,000 Places to See Before You Die in the USA and Canada", and their sandwich is a featured Pittsburgh landmark on Yinztagram.

 The restaurant was mentioned on the April 21, 2008, episode of The Daily Show with Jon Stewart in an interview with Senator Barack Obama.
 Stewart suggested that Obama visit the restaurant for its "great sandwiches", which Stewart had enjoyed as a comedian on the club circuit.

 An ESPN.com rating of PNC Park mentioned that the stadium's "best [concession] item is the famous Primanti Brothers sandwich, a Pittsburgh institution", and granted this "signature concession item" an exuberant score of "5+++" (out of 5).
 This helped PNC Park to achieve its overall #1 ranking in the feature.